 At Favignana, tuna fishing is not only the slaughter.
 It is a ritual that lasted for centuries until the epilogue in 2007 that marked the social and economic identity with tangible signs permeating the island.
 With the Florio family, Favignana experienced a period of great development.
 Ignazio Florio established his residence in the palazzina, named after him and today the seat of the municipality, and bought the fishery.
 In a few years, it became one of the largest food processing industrial complexes in the world, with cutting edge technology for the preservation and canning of tuna.

 Today, the Stabilimento Florio became a museum called Ex Stabilimento Florio delle Tonnare di Favignana e Formica.
-The house has been restored very well, the place is really wonderful and knowledgeable guides will take you on an exciting journey.
+The house has been very well restored, the place is really wonderful and professional guides will take you on an exciting journey.
 Among the finds from various periods there are the pilgrim wine flask of the fifteenth century, and amphorae from various eras.

 You can also visit the churches and the Norman castles of Santa Caterina and San Giacomo.
 The tuff quarries are real works of art.
 The singular geometry of columns and galleries today look like grand cathedrals, carved by the skilled hands of the masters in the extraction of tuff: the pirriaturi.
 Several abandoned quarries are used for the cultivation of fruit trees, forming the underground gardens, another feature of the island.
 The Piazza Matrice pulses with the daily life of the islanders and comes alive in the evening.